JoeyVinyard/StaffSlate/README.md

-# Welcome to StaffSlate!
+# Welcome to PicoStaff!
 A lightweight schedule managing tool

 ## Worklog
-You can check out the backlog and tasks in progress [here on Trello](https://trello.com/b/Rd987okS/staffslate "StaffSlate Trello Board")
+You can check out the backlog and tasks in progress [here on Trello](https://trello.com/b/Rd987okS/picostaff "PicoStaff Trello Board")